vgisclabs/deltachat-touch/README.md

 # DeltaTouch

-Messaging app for Ubuntu Touch, powered by deltachat-core.
+Messaging app for Ubuntu Touch (and Nix), powered by deltachat-core.

+## Important notice to users of the Nix package

+This is the xenial branch which contains the version for Ubuntu Touch 16.04 (xenial).
+Please checkout the nixpkg branch for anything related to the Nix package.

 ## Notice to focal (20.04) users

-This version of the README is in the xenial branch.
-The main branch is dedicated to focal, so please checkout main if you want to build for focal.
+This the xenial branch which contains the version for xenial.
+Please checkout the main branch if you want to build for focal.

 ## Building